How SourceVault works

 $/code-ask express "how does the trust proxy setting affect the client IP?"

-The same engine is available over MCP to Claude Code, OpenClaw, and any MCP client, so every AI tool you run answers from the same private, cited index.
+The same engine is available over MCP to OpenClaw and any other MCP client, so every AI tool you run answers from the same private, cited index.

 A session in the dashboard